Leipzig war crimes trials: Background

 During the First World War the Allied leaders came up with a new concept, that once victory was achieved, defeated enemy leaders should face criminal charges for international law violations made during the war.
 On 25 January 1919, during the Paris Peace Conference, the Allied governments established the Commission of Responsibilities to make recommendations to that effect.
 As a result, articles 227–230 of the Treaty of Versailles stipulated the arrest and trial of German officials defined as war criminals by the Allied governments.
 Article 227 made provision for the establishment of a special tribunal, presided over by a judge from each of the major Allied powers—Britain, France, Italy, United States and Japan.
 It identified the former Kaiser Wilhelm II as a war criminal, and demanded that an extradition request be addressed to the Dutch government, which had given him asylum in the Netherlands since his abdication in November 1918.
 Article 228 allowed the Allied governments to try alleged German war criminals in military tribunals.
 In violation of the legal principle of double jeopardy, Allied prosecutions could proceed even in cases where the accused had already been tried, convicted and sentenced in court-martial proceedings under German military law.
 The German government was required to comply with any extradition order issued by the Allied powers to that effect.

-Following the conclusion of the treaty, the Allied governments began their legal and diplomatic efforts to arrest the former kaiser.
-On 28 June 1919, the day the treaty was signed, the President of the Paris Peace Conference addressed a diplomatic note to the Dutch government demanding the extradition of the ex-kaiser, a very near relative of the Dutch royal family.
+Following the conclusion of the treaty, the Allied governments began their legal and diplomatic efforts to arrest the former Kaiser.
+On 28 June 1919, the day the treaty was signed, the President of the Paris Peace Conference addressed a diplomatic note to the Dutch government demanding the extradition of the former Kaiser, a very near relative of the Dutch royal family.
 On 7 July the Dutch Foreign Office replied that extraditing him would violate the Netherlands' policy of neutrality.
 Eventually the issue of trying Wilhelm was dropped, and he remained at his Dutch estate of Huis Doorn until his death on 4 June 1941.